MattJerson/KnowYourSign/README.md

 # KnowYourSign
-A Python Program About Knowing Your Zodiac
+A Python Program About Knowing Your Sign